 \abstract { The period between $z \sim 3-6$ (`cosmic morning'), a key transformational phase in galaxy evolution preceding `cosmic noon' ($z \sim 1-3$), is very poorly explored in terms of feedback from active galactic nuclei (AGN) acting through gas outflows driven by energetic radiation.

-In this work, we study the properties of outflows in AGN (mostly X-ray-selected) from the GOODS-S field, exploiting JWST NIRSpec IFU observations as part of the `Galaxy Assembly with NIRSpec IFS' (GA-NIFS) GTO survey.
-Together with its twin sub-sample from the COSMOS field reported in a previous GA-NIFS work, this constitutes the largest spatially resolved sample of AGN outflows at these redshifts to date, comprising 16 targets with outflows (out of a total of 19 AGN), and probes the unexplored regime of AGN at $z \sim 3-6$ with bolometric luminosities \lbol $\sim 10^{45-46}$~\ergs.
-We mapped the rest-optical ionised gas emission lines (e.g. \oiii, \ha) at sub-kpc scales and spectrally isolated the broad wings tracing fast outflows from the gas at rest in the host galaxies.
+In this work, we study the properties of outflows in AGN (mostly X-ray-selected) from the GOODS-S field, exploiting JWST NIRSpec IFU observations as part of the Galaxy Assembly with NIRSpec IFS (GA-NIFS) GTO survey.
+Together with its twin subsample from the COSMOS field reported in a previous GA-NIFS work, this constitutes the largest spatially resolved sample of AGN outflows at these redshifts to date, comprising 16 targets with outflows (out of a total of 19 AGN), and probes the unexplored regime of AGN at $z \sim 3-6$ with bolometric luminosities of \lbol $\sim 10^{45-46}$~\ergs.
+We mapped the rest-frame optical ionised gas emission lines (e.g. \oiii, \ha) at sub-kiloparsec scales and spectrally isolated the broad wings that trace fast outflows from the gas at rest in the host galaxies.

 The incidence of ionised outflows in the GOODS-S + COSMOS GA-NIFS sample is high (>75\%), among the highest at any redshift; however, a more homogeneous outflow detection method and sample selection would be required to draw firm conclusions on the redshift evolution of the outflow incidence.
 We inferred outflow velocities between $\sim$600--2000~\kms, maximum radii of $\lesssim$1 up to $\sim$4~kpc, and ionised gas mass outflow rates of $\sim$0.1 up to $\gtrsim$100~\Msunyr, which in some cases can exceed the host galaxy star formation rate (SFR).
-We find that the outflow properties inferred for the GOODS-S + COSMOS GA-NIFS AGN sample and their relations with \lbol and SFR generally align with those observed for other spatially resolved literature samples of AGN outflows across different redshifts and AGN luminosities.
-Nonetheless, after accounting for any luminosity bias, our analysis suggests a cosmic evolution of the outflow properties, with higher median mass outflow rates (and possibly also mass loading factors) at higher redshifts, especially at $z>3$, indicating that AGN outflows were stronger in the early Universe than at later times, and thus potentially more capable of affecting their host galaxy. }
+The assumed electron density of 1000~cm$^{-3}$ is conservative; lower values, as measured in some outflow studies and suggested by theory, would imply inversely proportionally higher mass outflow rates.
+We find that the outflow properties inferred for the GOODS-S + COSMOS GA-NIFS AGN sample and their relations to \lbol and SFR generally align with those observed for other spatially resolved literature samples of AGN outflows across different redshifts and AGN luminosities.
+Nonetheless, after accounting for any luminosity bias, our analysis suggests a cosmic evolution of the outflow properties, with higher median mass outflow rates (and possibly also mass loading factors) at higher redshifts, especially at $z>3$, which indicates that AGN outflows were stronger in the early Universe than at later times, and thus potentially more capable of affecting their host galaxy. }

 \keywords{Galaxies: high-redshift -- Galaxies: active -- (Galaxies:) quasars: emission lines -- Galaxies: evolution -- Techniques: imaging spectroscopy -- Techniques: high angular resolution }